The World in a Drop of Tea

-The Japanese word tezumi (手摘み), meaning 'hand-picked', is used to describe the select few tea leaves that have been carefully picked by hand in the traditional manner—resulting in higher grade tea when compared with machine picked leaves.
-We chose this name because we put the same care and patience in selecting our teaware.
+The Japanese word tezumi (手摘み), meaning 'hand-picked', is used to describe the select few teas that have been carefully picked by hand, rather than by machine, resulting in the highest grades of tea.
+We chose this name because we put the same care and patience in selecting our teas and teaware.

-While Michael and Ryan are traveling Asia in search of the best tea and teaware, David is studying to become a certified Nihoncha Instructor, an expert in the intricacies of Japanese teas.
+While Michael and Ryan are traveling Asia in search of the best tea and teaware, David is practising the Ueda Sōko (上田宗箇) school of Japanese tea ceremony and studying to become a certified Nihoncha Instructor, an expert in the intricacies of Japanese teas.

 Quality: While mass-produced teaware will undoubtedly make a serviceable cup of tea, the craftsmanship and skill imbued in high-quality teaware makes every step of the tea brewing process, from steeping to drinking, more enjoyable.
 From the choice of clay, to the subtle curve of a spout, each decision that goes into making a piece of quality teaware results in a more enjoyable experience and a better-tasting cup of tea.

-Transparency: We do our best to give you all the information available regarding each piece of teaware: from its style and age to the individual potter and kiln that it came from.
-We believe that knowing the story behind each piece of teaware enhances the experience of making, serving, and drinking tea.
+Transparency: We do our best to give you all the information available regarding each tea or piece of teaware: from the elevation of a sencha to the kiln where a chawan was fired.
+We believe that knowing their stories enhances the experience of making, serving, and drinking tea.

 We hope you'll brew up a cup (or bowl) of your favourite tea and join us in spreading the joy of Japanese tea!